-To meet the challenges of a rapidly changing market, in 2019 the Board announced the investment to develop a new mining plug.
+To meet the challenges of a rapidly changing market, the Company invested in the development a new electrical plug for the mining and industrial sectors.
 We have implemented a set of initiatives focusing our business on continuous improvement and enabling us to adapt to the changing needs of our customers for new, lower cost products.
 Key initiatives are:

-- Engagement with external consultants to develop more effective management of our working capital; and - Improving our product development processes to increase our speed to market for new mass market products.
+- Engagement with external consultants to develop more effective management of our working capital; and - Improving our product development processes to increase our speed to market for new market products.